dolysis/fobword/README.md

 # Fobword

-Fobword is a password
+Fobword is a portable password manager.

-goals:

-portable keymaps and password manager
+The project is designed for the Nanopi Neo with OLED screen, where it will sit between the keyboard and the computer.

 ### Commands